The Choquequirao Archaeological Complex is located in the Cordillera de Vilcabamba, which is a portion of the Southeast Andes of Peru.

 Its geographical coordinates, starting from the meridian of Greenwich are: 72° 53' longitude West and 13° 32' South latitude.

-Politically, it belongs to the jurisdiction of the District of Santa Teresa, Province of La Convención, Department of Cusco but, geographically, it is more comfortably accessible through the department of Apurímac.
+Politically, it belongs to the jurisdiction of the District of Santa Teresa, Province of La Convención, and Department of Cusco but, geographically, it is more comfortably accessible through the department of Apurímac.

 - Choquequirao can be reached through Huanipaca (in & out), being it the shortest route and the fastest way to reach Choquequirao.
 This means there is plenty of time to explore the site;